 Conventional Method of Tank Erection

-In the case of small diameter Tank, the tank is fabricated at the workshop and then brought it to site by a trailer for erection.
+In the case of a small diameter Tank, the tank is fabricated at the workshop and then brought to the site by a trailer for erection.
 But the handling should be proper to avoid buckling, bending, and any damage.

 In the case of Shop fabrication, the tank fabrication, erection, & assembly is done by EOT (electric overhead traveling) crane at the shop and then shifted to the site by a trailer.

 Tank Erection by Jacking Method